MicrosoftDocs/dynamics-365-unified-operations-public/articles/financials/project-management/project-categories-templates.md

 ### Entity flow

 Project expense categories are managed in Finance and Operations, and they are synchronized to Project Service Automation as transaction categories.
-The synchronization back to Finance and Operations updates the integration ID from Project Service Automation on the Finance and Operations project category.
+The synchronization back to Finance and Operations updates the project category in Finance and Operations with the integration ID from Project Service Automation.

 ### Template mapping in Data integration